mavilein/mavilein.github.com/_posts/2015-09-01-comparing-error-handling-scalas-try-with-scalazs-either-disjunction.md

 {% highlight scala %}
 def homePageForUser(userId: String, secret: String): Try[Homepage] = {
   val homepage: Try[Homepage] = for {
     user     <- service.authenticate(userId, secret)
     homePage <- service.fetchHomePage(user)
   } yield homePage

-	homePageForUser.recover {
-	  case e: ServiceUnavailableException => DefaultHomePage
-	}
   homepage match {
-    case Success(_) =>
-      homepage
     case Failure(e: ServiceUnavailableException) =>
       DefaultHomePage
-    case Failure(e) =>
+    case _ =>
       homepage
   }
 }
 {% endhighlight %}

 As with the previous version we pattern match on the result of the for comprehension.
 We go through the same cases.
-Only in the case of the `ServiceUnavailableException` we return something different by providing a fallback.
+Just the name of the subtype for errors changes to `Failure`.
+In the case of the `ServiceUnavailableException` we return the fallback. <br/>
-With `Try` we could actually write in a shorter way by replacing the pattern matching with the very convenient `recover` method.
+With `Try` we could actually write it in a shorter way by replacing the pattern matching with the very convenient `recover` method.
 We provide a `PartialFunction` to this method, which matches on the `Exception` and provides a fallback value.
 This fallback is only used if the `Try` represents a `Failure` and if the case matches.

 {% highlight scala %}
 homePageForUser.recover {